AzakitHU/azakit_typingicon/README.md

 # Typing Icon
-An icon above the player head indicates when they are typing in the chat.
+Icon above the player's head indicates when they are typing in the chat.

 * Easy configuration